roman-milk/roman-milk.github.io/cvsn.md

  When she finally started to calm down, I heard Ron ask, "Why didn't you tell me about college, baby?
 You could confide in me?"

  She wrapped her legs tightly around my waist, pulling me deep before turning her torso to face her father.
 "I couldn't Dad, not after high-school.
 I was worried you'd do something stupid, something dangerous.
 And Martin wasn't bad; he was just a stupid jerk man, like all men."
 She hesitated, "Not like you guys, I mean.
 I mean he was bad, but you're not jerks.
 Or stupid.
 Oh shit, shit, shit, SHIT!"
-Report_Story #2